The 19th century in Koh Tao

-During the years of 1943 and 1944, Koh Tao was used as a political prison with prisoners of the Borawadesh Uprising transferred here from Koh Tarutao.
-The prison itself was located in Mae Haad Bay in an area of about 35 rai.
-There were fifty four political prisoners with fifty other inmates and fifteen wardens.
-According to the prisoners, Koh Tao was a living hell with its shark infested waters, and daily life was a constant struggle for survival.
+Koh Tao is use as a political prison with prisoners of the Borawadesh Uprising transferred here from Koh Tarutao.
+The prison itself was located in Mae Haad Bay in an area of 35 rai.
+There were fifty-four political prisoners with fifty other inmates and fifteen wardens.
+According to the prisoners, Koh Tao was a living hell with its sharks infested waters.
+Daily life was a constant struggle for survival.
 Malaria was rife and they often starved.
 One of the prisoners wrote on King Rama V statue:

 “The only joy each day is watching the sun set to the sea.
 It is a spectacular scene.
 The waves are light purple with an indigo sky.”

-The First Pioneers
+1947 The First Pioneers in Koh Tao

-In 1947, twin brothers, Ta Euam and Ta Oh came to Koh Tao from Koh Samui.
-The first ‘pioneers’, they sailed here in a traditional boat with two masts and handmade sails made of woven palm leaves and cloth.
-They brought with them a supply of rice, and on arrival, they cleared some land and used what was left of the demolished prison to build a temporary shelter.
-Later, they brought their families here and settled on the north of Sairee Beach.
+The twin brothers “Ta Euam and Ta Oh” came to Koh Tao.
+The first ‘’pioneers’’.
+They sailed in a traditional boat with two masts and handmade sails made of woven palm leaves and cloth.
+They brought with them a supply of rice, they cleared some land and used what was left of the demolished prison to build a temporary shelter.
+Later they brought their families and settled on the north of Sairee Beach.

-The First Travellers
+1977 The First Travellers in Koh Tao